MK2112/nn-zero-to-hero-notes/010 - Deep Dive into LLMs/010 - Deep Dive into LLMs.md

 To tie it back to the actual text we want to tokenize: The [blog post on *FineWeb*](https://huggingface.co/spaces/HuggingFaceFW/blogpost-fineweb-v1) stated an estimate for the entire dataset to take up $15$ trillion tokens.
 This of course depends on how we tokenize and how far we BPE'd our approach.
 But to achieve this, generally, the text is first encoded into bytes, then the byte-level tokenization is applied, and finally the BPE is applied to the byte-level tokens.
 The result is a sequence of tokens that is shorter than the original text, but still retains the information of the text.

 We can see BPE in action when looking at GPT-4's `cl100k_base` tokenizer.
 The same phrase, "Hello World", written differently, is also tokenized differently, but more importantly, distinctly.
-Try it out for yourself with [dqbd's TikTokenizer](https://tiktokenizer.vercel.app/):
+Try it out for yourself with [dqbd's TikTokenizer App](https://tiktokenizer.vercel.app/):

 <img src="./img/cl100k_base_helloworld.png" style="width: auto; height: 375px;" />